-Bridget Carnley serves as Business Advisor and leader of community connections.
-Having owned the Destin Racquet and Fitness Center, Surroundings Home Decor and Deli, and The Breakfast Table, her expertise in planning, building, and leading is an invaluable asset to Hope Matters.
-She lends her heart in welcoming those struggling with memory challenges into community events.
+Bridget Carnley served as Business Advisor and leader of community connections.
+Having owned the Destin Racquet and Fitness Center, Surroundings Home Decor and Deli, and The Breakfast Table, her expertise in planning, building, and leading were invaluable assets to Hope Matters.
+She gave her whole heart in welcoming those struggling with memory challenges into community events.
 Bridget is a faith-driven inspiration to those young and old.
 She credits her upbringing as a military child with her desire to make a difference wherever she can.
-She supports Hope Matters' community endeavors, including our Senior Citizen Prom and The Stocking Project for cancer patients.
+She supported Hope Matters' community endeavors, including our Senior Citizen Prom and The Stocking Project for cancer patients.

 Robyn Moye Stanley

 Tina Henderson served on the board as a community expert in military affairs.
 Having served 31 years on active duty in the U.S. Air Force, and as a military spouse, she brought a deep understanding of military family needs at home and through deployment.
-Tina gives her time and energy at Hope Matters' annual community events, and specifically serves as Spokesperson during those events.
+Tina gave her time and energy at Hope Matters' annual community events, and specifically served as Spokesperson during those events.
 She enjoys learning and creating new things, traveling, and time spent with family and friends.

 Chuck Makekau served on the board in support of community events and website maintenance.
 Having served 28+ years active duty Air Force followed by 15+ years as a military contractor, he brought a wealth of experience to development and implementation of Hope Matters' mission.
 From the beginning he was a faithful source of strength and support, from neighborhood memory cafes to stocking deliveries to cancer patients, and all things in between.
 Chuck enjoys problem-solving, fishing, surfing, and quiet time with family and friends.